seropian/spring-cloud-consul-demo/README.md

 - let the load balancer to select a service instance: ``` localhost:8080/loadBalancedServiceInstance``` on refreshing the page you will see how returned instance is different between calls
 - call a service by using the java interface: ```localhost:8080/helloClient```
-- helloClient it's loadbalanced by default so on page refresh you shall see reponse coming from different instances
+- helloClient it's load balanced by default so on page refresh you shall see response coming from different instances